-- Chart Loading, Unloading
+- Chart Loading, Unloading.

-- Updating, from automated updates and manually
+- Updating, from automated updates and manually.

-- Display (Portrayal)
+- Display (Portrayal).

-- Feature Interrogation
+- Feature Interrogation.

-- Alarms and Indications, Areas where special conditions exist and Safety Contour Generation.
+- Alarms and Indications, Areas where special conditions exist, isolated dangers and Safety Contour Generation.

-- Route Planning and Monitoring
+- Route Planning and Monitoring.

 - "Other" functions stipulated by the IMO PS.

 SOLAS places an obligation on member states to produce and promulgate ENC data to support mandatory carriage of ECDIS.
-Currently that mandate is fulfilled by the production of S-57 ENC charts.
+Currently this mandate is fulfilled by the production of S-57 ENC charts.

 The addition of S-100 to the IMO PS will allow S-100 data to also satisfy the carriage requirement of ENC.
-States will provide ENC data which is safe as defined by the relevant standards2.
-The addition of S-100 to the IMO PS3 will also allow S-100 data to satisfy the carriage requirement for nautical publication in electronic form (ENP).
+Member states will provide ENC data which is defined as safe by the relevant standards.
+The addition of S-